StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Configure

-To enable the Dynatrace check and begin collecting data from Dynatrace, the following configuration should be added to StackState Agent V2:
+To enable the Dynatrace check and begin collecting data from Dynatrace, add the following configuration to StackState Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/dynatrace.d/conf.yaml` to include details of your Dynatrace instance:
     - **url** - the URL of the Dynatrace instance.